Wide Reads

 Context: Defining what it takes to be worthy of true friendship

-This paradox suggests that friendship requires strength and the ability to fight when necessary.
-You can't be a good friend if you're weak or always avoid conflict - sometimes friendship means opposing your friend for their own good.
+Friendship requires strength and the ability to fight when necessary.
+You cannot be a good friend if you always avoid conflict; sometimes friendship means opposing your friend for their own good.

 In Today's Words: